EarthyScience/SINDBAD/docs/src/pages/settings/parameters.md

 SINDBAD performs several validation checks on parameters:
 1. Parameter bounds are checked to ensure values fall within specified ranges
 2. Unit conversions are handled appropriately based on timescales
-3. *Parameter loaded from files should have consistent units as the experiment, as the unit conversion is not applied to input parameters from files.*
+3. *Parameter loaded from files are converted to the units consistent with the current model run time step.
+This is done by comparing timescale_run in the input parameters with the experiment model time step.
+Double check the parameter values and units in `info.models.parameter_table` or `info.optimization.parameter_table`*